snac-cooperative/snac_aspace_plugin/README.md

 AppConfig[:plugins] = ['local',  'lcnaf', 'snac']
 ```

-To use a specific SNAC environment, set it as follows (valid values are 'alpha', 'dev', 'prod'):
+To use a specific SNAC environment, set it as follows.
+Vvalid values are `alpha`, `dev`, and `prod`.
+If unset or invalid, a default environment will be used (currently `dev`).
 ```
 AppConfig[:snac_environment] = 'dev'
 ```

 Exporting to SNAC requires a SNAC API key.
-Currently this needs to be set in the config file, and is shared by any user who is able to see and click the 'Export to SNAC' button.
-This will eventually be moved to the front end, so that each user has to supply their own API key.
+Currently this needs to be set in the config file, and is unfortunately shared by any user who is able to see and click the `Export to SNAC` button within an Agent record.
+The goal is to eventually move this to the front end, so that each user would be responsible for supplying their own API key.

+You can set the global SNAC API key as follows:
 ```
 AppConfig[:snac_api_key] = 'secret_api_key'
 ```